stillwater-sc/universal/README.md

 long double:    1.23456789011999999999    triple: (+,0,001111000000110010100100001010001100000111010010101101110011010)
       exact: TBD
 ```
 This _compfp_ command is very handy to quickly determine how your development environment represents (truncates) a specific value.

-The specific commands _compf, _compd, and _compld focus on float, double, and long double representations respectively.
+The specific commands _compf_, _compd_, and _compld_ focus on float, double, and long double representations respectively.

-There is also a command _compp to help you visualize and compare the posit component fields for a given value:
+There is also a command _compp_ to help you visualize and compare the posit component fields for a given value:
 ```
 >$ compp 1.234567890123456789012
 posit< 8,0> = s0 r10 e f01000 qNE v1.25